 (1) You are in the top 10 percentile of ranks (e.g. you must have a rank of 200 or better if a total of 2000 candidates appeared for the corresponding exam).
 In the full application you will be required to state your GATE/CSIR/UGC-NET rank and upload the corresponding Score Card as supporting evidence.

-(2) You have at least one year of research experience under a single supervisor at the time of submission of this application.
+(2) You should have at least eight months of research experience under a single supervisor at the time of submission of this application.
 This research supervisor must be included as one of your referees at the time of submission of the full application.